gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 2. <b>Accuracy of simularors</b>: While techniques such as [domain randomization](https://lilianweng.github.io/posts/2019-05-05-domain-randomization/), and domain adaptation can help mitigate these limitations, they may not be sufficient for tasks requiring detailed simulations, especially in domains like agricultural robotics.
 3. <b>Cost of building simulators</b>: Another concern for me is that no one discusses the computational expenses associated with simulators.
 High-fidelity simulators can be extremely costly to both develop and maintain.

-To answer the question posed at the start of this section - No.
+To answer the question posed at the start of this section - No, but...
 I believe we can benefit immensely by incorporating simulators into our learning methods when appropriate, but the issue is more nuanced than a simple yes or no :)

 ## Closing Thoughts